MohamedSabith97/Functional-Doc_HRM/New_Format.md

 ## **[Vacation Settlement:](#leave-management)**

+Clearance for Vacation settlement is initiated in Finance portal. and the settlement process will be complete, once the request is completed in finance portal.

+-	In case customer required settlement, then it will send for approval to client confirmation, otherwise it will complete without settlement payment.

 | [Requested](#requested) > [Clearance Process](#clearance_process) > [Approval](#approval) > [Client_Confirmation](#client_confirmation) > [Payment](#payment) > [Client Rejection](#client-rejection) > [Completed](#complete-1) |